JOHN ROTH formed Hawaii Trust & Estate Counsel in April of 2014 .

 University of Hawai`i–Manoa in 2013, where he was a member of the Environmental Law Society.
 While a law student, he spent one year interning at the First Circuit Court, Probate Division, for the honorable Judge Derek H.M.
 Chan.

-Kumu serves on the Hawaii Community Foundation East Hawaii Advisory Committee and serves as the Vice President of the Big Island Estate Planning Counsel.
+Kumu serves on the Hawaii Community Foundation East Hawaii Advisory Committee.
 An avid waterman and surfer, when not working, Kumu enjoys being in and around the ocean.

 RANDALL ROTH is of counsel to the firm.
 He is a nationally recognized expert in taxation, trust & estate planning, and resolution of trust & estate disputes.
 He was a member of the faculty at the William S. Richardson School of Law at the University of Hawai`i–Manoa for three decades; and has lectured at dozens of other law schools, including Harvard, NYU, UCLA, Berkeley, Duke, Chicago, and Columbia.